kali2105/RSA-Factoring-Challenge/README.md

 ### Introduction:

 This program, "Factors," is designed to factorize natural numbers into a product of two smaller numbers.
 The goal is to factorize as many numbers as possible in less than 5 seconds and its coded in python
-And The program, "rsa" is designed to factorize numbers into prime numbers.The goal of this program is to do so in less than 5 seconds and for this one I code it in bash script
+And The program, "rsa" is designed to factorize numbers into prime numbers.The goal of this program is to do so in less than 5 seconds and for this one I code it in shell scripting

 ### Usage: